About this item

 Highlights

-- Multiple award-winning author Cary Fagan displays his extraordinary range and talent in a new collection that is by turns sensitive, surprising, and outrageously funny.A disgruntled border in 1970s London watches an affair develop between his landlady and a young Canadian student.
+- Multiple award-winning author Cary Fagan displays his extraordinary range and talent in this propulsive new story collection that is by turns sensitive, surprising, and outrageously funny.A disgruntled border in 1970s London watches an affair develop between his landlady and a young Canadian student.

 - About the Author: CARY FAGAN is the author of eight novels and six short story collections.